La Selva Biological Station - Jim Peterson and Carrie Steingruber

 La Selva OTS is a popular destination for lowland Caribbean birding.
 As a biological reserve of some importance, there are many researchers there.
 Consequently, people aren't supposed to walk the trails without a guide.
 There are guided walks in the morning, and a birding walk at around 5:45 am.

-On my trip, I took close-up photos of Red-Legged and Green honeycreepers, Buff-throated Saltator, Golden-hooded Tanager, Black-cheeked Woodpecker, and a few others.
+On my trip, I took close-up photos of Red-Legged and Green honeycreepers, Buff-throated Saltator, Golden-hooded Tanager, Black-cheeked Woodpecker, and a few hummingbirds.
 The Collared Aracari has been known to come to the feeders and both Toucans are usually in the trees surrounding the property.
-The price is about $20 a person, but the value is really in the up-close viewing.
+The price is about $20 a person (2014), but the value is really in the up-close viewing.
 It can be very satisfying for new birders in the tropics and people wanting to take pictures.
 I enjoyed my two hours there.
 Target birders, however, don't need to stop.

 Not too far up the road from La Selva, is the dirt road to Virgen del Soccoro - a good place for mid-altitude Caribbean birding.
 I deal with this location on a separate page.